ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 Shared Processor Pool ID: abcd1234-xxxx-yyyy-zzzz-abcdef123456
 Status:                  SHUTOFF
 ```
-This confirms the VM was provisioned with reduced capacity and associated with the specified processor pool.
+This confirms that the VM is provisioned with reduced capacity and is associated with specified processor pool.

 ### Resource reduction during site switchovers Public and Private cloud
 {: #rr-pp-vm}